austin-starks/EOD-GPT/README.md

-# Financial Data Downloader
+# Financial Data Downloader & AI Query System

-This project downloads financial data (quarterly and annual) for a given stock ticker from EOD Historical Data and stores it in both MongoDB and Google BigQuery.
+This project downloads financial data (quarterly and annual) for stocks from EOD Historical Data and stores it in both MongoDB and Google BigQuery.
+It also includes an AI-powered natural language interface for querying the financial data.

 ## Prerequisites